Harris thinks college 'degree requirements' are 'unnecessary' but still wants taxpayers to pay for others' worth-less diplomas

 A Gallup poll released on July 11, 2023, found that “Americans’ confidence in higher education has fallen to 36%, sharply lower than in two prior readings in 2015 (57%) and 2018 (48%).”

-A report released this December by the Pew Research Center also revealed that men are increasingly giving up going to college in favor of other alternatives.
+A report released in December by the Pew Research Center also revealed that men are increasingly giving up going to college in favor of other alternatives.

-More recent research published this March has shown that high schoolers are also losing hope in the value of graduating from college.
+More recent research published in March has shown that high schoolers are also losing hope in the value of graduating from college.

 In 2023, certain states have dropped requirements for applicants to state government jobs to have college degrees, including Virginia and Pennsylvania.
 Massachusetts followed suit on Jan.
-25 of this year.
+25.

 The trend also seems to have spread to the private sector, with a 2023 study allegedly showing that many companies have either stopped requiring applicants to possess a college degree or were planning to do so in the future.